busatmd021/COMPUTER-VISION/README.md

 ### SegFormer with EfficientNet-B3 Backbone

-Later, we extended our experiments to include a more advanced model architecture.
-We integrated a prebuilt **SegFormer** implementation using **EfficientNet-B3** as the encoder.
+Later, I extended our experiments to include a more advanced model architecture.
+I integrated a prebuilt **SegFormer** implementation using **EfficientNet-B3** as the encoder.
 This model was **pretrained on ImageNet**, providing strong feature extraction from the start.
 While significantly more computationally expensive, it yielded:

 - Improved segmentation accuracy
 - Smoother mask outputs